Leatherneck (G.I. Joe): Sunbow

 Leatherneck first appeared in the Sunbow/Marvel G.I.
 Joe second-season episode "Arise, Serpentor, Arise!: Part I", voiced by Chuck McCann.
 He was often arguing with fellow Joe Wet-Suit (who was a Navy Seal), and was known for being uncouth, loud and hotheaded.
 Despite their frequent fighting, Leatherneck and Wet-Suit still care for each other.

 Leatherneck played a part in the episode "Let's Play Soldier," where he has an encounter with street orphans in an Asian town, at the same time that Doctor Mindbender and the Dreadnoks are harvesting a special tree sap, which causes anyone who comes in contact with it to act like mindless zombies.
 Doctor Mindbender tries twice to offer Leatherneck a piece of gum, which contained the sap as one of the ingredients.
 Once Mindbender's plot is thwarted, Leatherneck is able to get the local innkeeper to take the street orphans in as fellow workers much to the objection of the other Joes (who wanted the street orphans to end up in American foster care).

 In the episode "The Rotten Egg", it is shown in flashbacks that Leatherneck worked at the CEC Military Academy, where he had problems with a tough cadet named Buck McCann.
 For instance, when the drill instructor witnessed him injuring a fellow cadet with sadistic glee, Leatherneck immediately punished him by giving him 50 laps around the parade ground and withdrawing his recommendation for him for officer candidate school.
-He also told him the Marine Corps needs men for leaders, not bullies, and to get out of his sight before throwing him into the Brig.
+He also told him the Marine Corps needs men for leaders, not bullies, and told him to get out of his sight before throwing him into the Brig.
 One night, Leatherneck caught Buck and two men smuggling weapons, but was knocked out during the conflict.
 Some years later, Leatherneck returns to the military academy only to discover that Buck has taken over the CEC Military Academy (renaming its acronym to Cobra Elite Corps), being served by cadets Mike P. Randall and Sheila McDermott, and has allied himself with Serpentor.
 Leatherneck is trapped following a hunt on him (where he was knocked out by Sheila despite rescuing her from a river) and Buck leads the cadets to attack the Parris Island Military Academy.
 Leatherneck escapes and manages to steal one of the Dreadnoks' motorcycles.
 Upon claiming an outfit from one of Buck's soldiers, Leatherneck helps the Joes fight the soldiers, ending the battle by defeating Buck McCann in single combat.